Professors: Fraser, Girdler, Langeland, Moore (Chair), Sotherland, Walther

-Nine Biology units (five required and four electives) and four cognates (see below), exclusive of lab credit, all at C- or better are required to complete a major in biology.
-At least three of the biology electives must be from courses at the 300 level or higher, and at least one of these electives must be a course with a lab.
+- A minimum of nine biology courses (five required and four electives) and four cognates exclusive of lab credit, all at C- or better are required to complete a major in biology.

-Other than BIOL 112 and BIOL 123, students may not count 100-level courses toward units required for the major.
+- Among biology electives, at least three must be at the 300 level or higher, one of which must be a lab course.
+Other than BIOL 112 and BIOL 123, students may not count 100-level courses towards units required for the major.

 BIOL 112 Evolution and Genetics with lab

 BIOL 246 Cell and Molecular Biology with Lab

 BIOL 490 Functioning as a Biologist

 CHEM 110 (Chemical Composition and Structure), CHEM 120 (Chemical Reactivity), and CHEM 210 (Organic Chemistry I) as well as one of the following courses: CHEM 220 (Organic Chemistry II) or MATH 261 (Biostatistics).
 Because BIOL 246 requires Organic Chemistry as a prerequisite, CHEM 110, CHEM 120, and CHEM 210 must be completed before enrolling in BIOL 246.